Earrings: 14k yellow gold Mexican Fire Opals accented with Mint Garnet and diamond (Style EFOFF150885C)

 The gemstone is usually left in its freeform state since its natural softness would make any edge less sharp as time passes.

-Similarly to all other opals, fire opals are relatively soft (5.5 to 6 on Mohs hardness scale) and need to be handled with care.
+Similarly to all other opals, fire opals are relatively soft and need to be handled with care.